-- approach to the review (e.g., by initiating a new PDP); - composition of the review team or PDP working group; and - scope of the review and future policy work related to the Transfer Policy.
+- approach to the review (e.g., by initiating a new PDP); - · composition of the review team or PDP working group; and - scope of the review and future policy work related to the Transfer Policy.

-The scoping team met regularly between December 2019 and February 2020.
+The scoping team met regularly between December 2019 and March 2020 and delivered its Initial Scoping Document to the GNSO Council on 6 April 2020.